coder-shanks/reactjs-interview/interview-1/README.md

 <img width="577" alt="Screen Shot 2021-04-06 at 2 37 50 PM" src="https://user-images.githubusercontent.com/39279017/114272663-a872ba00-9a34-11eb-8dd4-cd3d873720db.png">

 - Create a component that accepts a Taxonomy object (please see `Taxonomies.ts` for the Typescrit interface for the taxonomy object), and renders the taxonomy with the styles shown below.
+Your component should also accept a `selected` string value, and highlight the proper selected item in the list.
+In the image above, `sedan` is the `selected` item in the first taxonomy, and `glass` is the selected item in the second taxonomy.
 - In `App.tsx` please use your created component to display both the Taxonomies from `Taxonomy.ts` with the exact styling as shown above.
 - Feel free to structure the component(s) and CSS however you see fit.
 - Use the `stringToColor` in `utils.ts` to generate the color based on the category name.